 THC was first isolated in 1964, but the binding sites for THC in the brain were not discovered until 1988.
 In that year, Dr. Allyn Howlett discovered that the compound attached itself to our cannabinoid receptors (a group of special cell sites).
 Each one of these receptors act as part of our endocannabinoid system (ECS) which is a cell receptor network responsible for regulating various body functions.

 In simple terms, THC binds to a receptor, and the result is the ignition of a series of chemical reactions which lead to changes in the mind and body.
 Once THC engages your brain, you’ll experience altered cognitive and behavioral ability.
 Basically, you see and experience things in a completely different way when you consume THC.

-Cannabidiol is the other well-known compound in marijuana, and unlike THC, it does not provide you with the psychoactive high.
+Cannabidiol is the other well-known compound in marijuana, and unlike THC, it does not provide you with an intoxicating high.
 Moreover, marijuana strains with relatively high levels of CBD can counteract the effects of THC.
-As is the case with THC, CBD impacts the ECS, and the result is a wide array of medical benefits.
+As is the case with THC, CBD impacts the ECS, and the result is a wide array of potential medical benefits.

 What Medical Conditions Can High THC/ Low CBD Marijuana Strains Help?